 This section will be updated with locations that will be particularly helpful to V once that information becomes available.

-Just how powerful are the Valentinos?
-Well, they are one of Night City’s largest gangs.
-What makes them special is their strong moral code and century-old traditions.
+One of Night City’s largest gangs.
+Yet, what makes them special is their strong moral code built on their century-old traditions.
 Values of honor, justice, and brotherhood (at least, in their own interpretation) are of deadly importance to their members.
 They control predominantly Latino areas of Heywood and keep corpos, police, and other gangs out with the help of local community.